addiction

 This entry was posted in Addiction Recovery on by .

-Relapse is so common in recovery, some people assume it’s inevitable.
+Did you know that by being aware of your addiction relapse triggers and making smart choices, you can support long-term recovery?
+Relapse is so common in recovery, that some people assume it’s inevitable.
 This is not true, as you can successfully recover from addiction without relapsing.
-By being aware of your triggers and making smart choices, you can support long-term recovery.

-Before you leave addiction treatment in Agoura, you will receive an individualized aftercare plan that lists your known triggers and how to manage them.
+Before you leave addiction treatment, you will receive an individualized aftercare plan that lists your known triggers and how to manage them.
 Some triggers are obvious (a person using drugs in front of you), while others are less obvious (the sight of an old hangout).

 Below are seven of the most common addiction relapse triggers and ways to manage them.